Octonionic Dirac operators in bounded lattices: convergence and Plemlj projections: Foundations of Discrete Octonionic Analysis

-for any function \( \f \) in \( M(B,\OO) \). \end{definition} We also consider different types of discrete boundaries, opting for a two-layered boundary in this context. \begin{definition} For a subset \(B\) within $\Z^8_h$, the boundary \( \p B \) of \(B\) is defined as:
+If \(\f\) is defined only on a subset \(A\subset \Z_h^8\), these expressions are used only at those points \(x\in A\) for which all shifted lattice points appearing in the formula also belong to \(A\). \end{definition} We also consider different types of discrete boundaries, opting for a two-layered boundary in this context. \begin{definition} For a subset \(B\) within $\Z^8_h$, the boundary \( \p B \) of \(B\) is defined as:

 where \(N(x)\) denotes the neighborhood of \(x\):

 \end{definition} We can also define the discrete closure \( \overline{B} \) and the interior \( B^\circ \) of \(B\) as: